 Tuesday, I packed garlicky pasta.
 Because I’m so nice and thoughtful, I taped a piece of gum on the thermos:

-No comment from the peanut gallery teens.
+No comment from the

 Wednesday, I packed Korean sticky rice and threw in some dried seaweed.
 Ava says she wants to be more vegetarian, so I thought this was perfect.